Nagat El-Sagheera: Early life

-Home of artists
+Family

 Her father's household was known as "the home of the Artists".
 Leading artists from across the Arab world regularly visited Hosni's home in Khan el-Khalili, Cairo.
 He nurtured his children's talents and encouraged them to pursue careers in the performing and visual arts.
 Many of his children became artists in their own rights.
-His son, Ezz Eddin Hosni (1927–2013) was a noted composer and taught Najat music and singing.
-Another brother, son Sami Hosni became a Cello player, jewellery designer and calligrapher.
-Yet another brother, Farooq, was a painter and his daughter, Samira, also became an actress.
-The Egyptian actress Soad Hosni (1943–2001) was Najat's half-sister.
-Soad died in London under controversial circumstances.
-Her funeral was attended by some 10,000 people.
-Soad Hosni performed in more than 80 films the last of which was released in 1991, and had five marriages and no children.
+His son, Ezz Eddin Hosni (1927–2013) was a noted composer and taught Nagat music and singing.
+Another brother, son Sami Hosni became a cello player, jewellery designer and calligrapher.
+Her other brother, Farooq, was a painter whose daughter, Samira, would also later become an actress.
+The Egyptian actress Soad Hosni (1943–2001) was Nagat's half-sister.

 Marriages

 Nagat had two marriages.
 Her first marriage was at young age, in 1955, when she was 16 (or 17) years old to an Egyptian man called Kamal Mansi who was a friend of her brother.
-She was divorced around 1960 and remarried in 1967.
+She divorced him around 1960 and remarried in 1967.
 Nagat also divorced from her second husband, Egyptian film director Houssam El-Din Mustafa (1926–2000), shortly afterwards and has remained single to date.
 Media reports suggest that she made a decision to devote her life to raising her only child, Waleed, from her first marriage, and to her work.

 Vocal development and style

-In the first 10 years of her singing career Nagat imitated other singers.
-Renowned Egyptian journalist Fekry Abaza (1896–1979) demanded the State should support the young gifted Nagat.
+In the first 10 years of her singing career, Nagat imitated other singers.
+Renowned Egyptian journalist Fekry Abaza (1896–1979) demanded that the State should support the young and gifted Nagat.
 According to her family that period "trained" her voice.
-However, in 1949, the iconic Egyptian music composer Mohamed Abdel wahab (1902–1991) actually filed an official complaint at the Police station against Nagat's father.
+However, in 1949, the iconic Egyptian music composer Mohamed Abdel Wahab (1902–1991) actually filed an official complaint at the Police station against Nagat's father.
 He claimed that such training hindered the natural process of her voice development and that she should be left alone to develop freely without it.

 Nagat broke away from imitating other singers when she released her own first song in 1955 at the age of 16 years.
 In the above-mentioned 1960s interview, Nagat herself indicated her first song was "Why did you allow me to love you?"
 Thereafter she released several other songs for Radio stations.
-Each song had duration of 7 to 8 minutes.
+Each song had a duration of 7 to 8 minutes.
 She began to deliver "long-duration" songs.
-Each of these songs tells a story and each typically lasts for some 20–40 minutes in studio recordings.
-To hold onto her audience for the longer durations on stage Nagat turned her attention to people like Nizar Qabbani.
+All of these songs tell a story and typically had a length of 20–40 minutes in studio recordings.
+In order to keep her audience for the longer songs on stage, Nagat turned her attention to people like Nizar Qabbani.
 His classic poetic styles combine simplicity and elegance in exploring themes of love and feminism.
 She has sung at least four of his poems, all of which were composed by Abdul Wahab.